josse995/EurovisionTest/Backend/README.md

 ```
 *The password is on the Interview Exercise PDF

-2.- Open the project on IntelliJ and run BackendApplication
+2.- Open the project on IntelliJ and run BackendApplication -> main